VatsalSheth/Embedded-Interface-Design/Project_3/README.md

 -> Siddhant Jajoo - Pyqt5 work and Integration
 -> Satya Mehta - Mysql, Matplotlib and Integration.

+## Project3 Additions
+- AWS IOT to send data in form of JSON string to AWS cloud through MQTT Protocol.
+- Rule is set to trigger AWS Lambda function for each message received.
+- Lambda function decodes JSON string and uses AWS SNS sevice to send Alert Email or sends data to Queue on AWS SQS.
+- HTML web client on button press fetches either single data or all data from Queue and updates it on web page in tabular form.
+AWS java SDk is used for this.
+- Error conditions in case of Empty Queue, Sensor disconnect to send an Alert Email has been inmplemented.

 ## Project2 Additions
 Project 2 Additons - 1) HTML CLient website 2) NodeJs Server 3) Tornado Server.
 - Find the AWS development account in the folder.